Apple expands repair service to all U.S. Best Buy stores

 According to the companies, nearly 1,000 Best Buy locations in the United States offer repair services as of today.
 That’s thanks in part to the addition of almost 7,600 newly Apple-certified technicians who are capable of performing same-day iPhone repairs and servicing other Apple devices.

-Apple notes that repairs will now be more accessible in locations such as Yuma, Arizona; Sioux City, Iowa; Twin Falls, Idaho; Casper, Wyoming; and Bismarck, North Dakota — areas where the nearest Apple retail store is a drive away.
+Apple notes that repairs will now be more accessible in locations such as Yuma, Arizona; Sioux City, Iowa; Twin Falls, Idaho; Casper, Wyoming; and Bismarck, North Dakota — areas where the nearest Apple retail store is a long drive away.
 Best Buy’s plentiful repair locations mean that four-fifths of Apple customers will now be within 20 minutes of an authorized service provider.

 While there is no shortage of third-party repair shops across the United States, Apple’s authorized repair centers are backed by the company itself and are guaranteed to use genuine Apple parts.
 Independent shops may offer lower prices and faster service, but they don’t qualify for in-warranty coverage and sometimes use substitute parts.
 Best Buy’s locations bring the total number of authorized Apple repair shops to over 1,800 in the U.S. alone, which the companies note is 3 times higher than it was just three years ago.